XertroV/aec-membership-test-simulator/README.md

 <p align="center">
     <img width="800" src="png/aec-test-sim-N100000-m4680-f2340-s1650-r0.png" />
     <br>
-    <em>If we assume that Flux provides 4680 members but only 50% of them will respond "Yes" or not respond -- indicating 2340 valid members and indicating that Flux is an eligible party -- the AEC's method fails 100% of the time.</em>
+    <em>Fig 3: If we assume that Flux provides 4680 members but only 50% of them will respond "Yes" or not respond -- indicating 2340 valid members and indicating that Flux is an eligible party -- the AEC's method fails 100% of the time.</em>
 </p>

 ---